 Part 5: Back Cross/Test Cross

 When an organism has the dominant phenotype, then its genotype can be either heterozygous or homozygous dominant (you can’t tell by looking at it).
-In order to find out we must do a test cross using an homozygous, recessive organism to know the right combination.
+We must do a test cross using a homozygous, recessive organism to know the right combination.

 If the breeder finds a black spotted dog, whose ancestry is not known, she cannot tell by looking at the dog if it is BB or Bb.
 She should find a liver spotted dog, whose genotype must be “bb” and mate it with the black spotted dog in question.